chanchan098/Docs/operation/ops-1-k8s-concepts.md

 - If the prefix is omitted
   the label Key is presumed to be private to the user.

-  Automated system components (e.g. kube-scheduler, kube-controller-manager, kube-apiserver, kubectl, or other third-party automation) which add labels to end-user objects **must** specify a prefix.
+  Automated system components (e.g. kube-scheduler, kube-controller-manager, kube-apiserver, kubectl, or other third-party automation) which add labels to end-user objects <u>must</u> specify a prefix.

 For example, here's a manifest for a Pod that has two labels environment: production and app: nginx: